yassir-abid/BLOG/README.md

 ### WEBSITE

-- `GET /` pour afficher la page d'accueil avec la liste de tous les articles
+- `GET /` home page with posts list
-- `GET /posts` pour afficher la page d'un article
+- `GET /posts` post page
-- `GET /about` pour afficher la page "A propos"
+- `GET /about` about page
-- `GET /contact` pour afficher le formulaire de contact
+- `GET /contact` contact form
-- `POST /contact` pour gérer le formulaire de contact et l'envoi du mail
+- `POST /contact` handles contact form and sending email

 ### API REST

 **Posts**:

-- `GET /api/posts` pour afficher la liste des articles dans notre base de données
+- `GET /api/posts` retrieves all posts from database
-- `GET /api/posts/:id` pour afficher un unique article à partir de son _id_
+- `GET /api/posts/:id` retrieves one post from database by _id_
-- `GET /api/posts/category/:id` idem mais pour n'afficher que les articles d'une catégorie précise
+- `GET /api/posts/category/:id` retrieves all posts from database for a specific category
-- `POST /api/posts` pour créer un article avec validation des données
+- `POST /api/posts` create a new post
-- `PATCH /api/posts/:id` pour modifier un article avec validation des données
+- `PATCH /api/posts/:id` update an existing post
-- `DELETE /api/posts/:id` pour supprimer un article
+- `DELETE /api/posts/:id` remove a post

 **Categories**:

-- `GET /api/categories` pour afficher la liste des catégories dans notre base de données
+- `GET /api/categories` retrieves all categories from database
-- `GET /api/categories/:id` pour afficher une catégorie à partir de son _id_
+- `GET /api/categories/:id` retrieves one category from database by _id_
-- `POST /api/categories` pour créer une catégorie avec validation des données
+- `POST /api/categories` create a new category
-- `PATCH /api/categories/:id` pour modifier une catégorie avec validation des données
+- `PATCH /api/categories/:id` update an existing category
-- `DELETE /api/categories/:id` pour supprimer une catégorie avec validation des données
+- `DELETE /api/categories/:id` remove a category

 **Documentation**:

-- `GET /api/` pour afficher le lien vers la documentation de l'API
+- `GET /api/` API documentation link

-Pour être sur que _id_ a bien la forme d'un id (donc un nombre), on utilise une feature d'Express : la validation des paramètres d'URL via les expressions régulières !
-Plus d'info [par ici](https://expressjs.com/en/guide/routing.html#route-parameters).
+For ids, we use an Express feature, URL parameters validation by regular expressions!
+More informations [here](https://expressjs.com/en/guide/routing.html#route-parameters).

-## Focus BACK
+## Focus on REST API

-### Architecture de l'API REST
+### Architecture

-- Routeurs organisés
+- Organized Routers
-- Controllers organisés
+- Organized Controllers
-- Lien avec la Base De Données est fait via des dataMappers (par entité)
-- Gestion de l'envoi des mails avec NodeMailer
-- Lien avec les API externe avec node-fetch
-- Gestion des erreurs avec des erreurs et un module custom
+- DataMappers (by entity) to query database
+- Sending emails with nodemailer
+- Consuming external APIs with node-fetch
+- Error handling using custom errors and modul
-- Debug et logs d'erreurs avec Bunyan
+- Debug and error logs with Bunyan
-- Validation des données par JOI
+- Data validation by JOI schemas
-- Documentation Swagger
+- Swagger documentation
 - Eslint

 ### Conception

-Le MCD de l'API est disponible dans le dossier `conception`.

-### Système de gestion de bases de données (SGBD)

-L'API est basé sur un SGBDR Postgresql.
-Le DDL est géré par des migrations sqitch.
-Toutes les migrations sont disponibles dans le dossier `migrations`.
+API CDM is availble in the `conception` folder.

+### DataBase Management System (DBMS)

+This API uses PostgreSQL DBMS.
+The DDL is implemented with sqitch migrations.
+All migrations are available in the `migrations` folder.

 ### Seeding

-Un seeding en JSON est disponible dans le dossier `data`.
-Le script `import-data.js` permet d'implémenter les datas dans la Base De Données.

-Pour implémenter le DDL et le seeding, un script est disponible: `npm run resetDB`

-## Focus Front

-### Architecture

-Les fichiers sont regroupés dans des sous-dossiers du dossier public (à la racine du projet).

-**Sous-dossier html**:
-Un fichier html par endpoint et des fichiers pour les erreurs

-**Sous-dossier css**:
-Un fichier css pour toute l'application

-**Sous-dossier js**:
-Un fichier js par endpoint consommant des données de l'API
+JSON seeding is avaible in `data` folder.
+`import-data.js` file import data to database.

+Running `npm run resetDB` script allows to implement DDL and launch Database seeding.